-Don't overlook the settings at the top of the page, which control what days OwnerRez assigns holiday rates.
-Obviously the holiday itself gets holiday rates, but you can also assign the rates for the day before and after, and include the entire weekend if the holiday is in or adjacent to a weekend.
+Don't overlook the settings at the top of the page, which control what days OwnerRez considers as holidays.
+Holidays can trigger different min nights or holiday surcharges.
+You can set holidays as just the day of, or add observance periods before and after, and include the entire weekend if the holiday is in or adjacent to a weekend.

 The holidays and extra days assigned on this page, will be used to determine when your Holiday Minimum Stay length applies.
-This setting is found in your Seasons.
+This setting is found in the Rules section of each property.

 There's one more approach to setting holiday rates, that's maybe the simplest: Just set a specific rate for each night that should be charged a premium, and leave it at that!
 You can do this using Spot Rates.

 Is there a way to configure the holidays to match the minimum nights of my specific season?

 No. You can set an "observance period" for weekends when it comes to holidays but not a number of days.

 This is because the holiday seasons are generic to all holidays whether they are on weekends or not, and even if they're longer periods like Christmas/New Years where you may want a much bigger 10 or 15 day holiday period.